Showing posts with label u2. Show all posts

 That's just a taste of songs that U2 has used to make a comment on America.

-There's almost a duplicity to U2 in this regard - they tour America, grab the cash + fat cheques from Apple and revel in its people and then at the same time they make sharp criticism of its leaders, their institutions, Micheal Jackson and Coke.
+There's almost a duplicity to U2 in this regard - they tour America, grab the cash and fat cheques from Apple and revel in its people, and then at the same time they make sharp criticisms of its leaders, their institutions, Micheal Jackson and Coke.

 How many number ones has U2 had?